landelare/ue5coro/Docs/Implicit.md

 ### TFuture\<T\>

+> [!WARNING]
+> TFuture's API is unstable in the engine itself; it is not recommended for use.

 Awaiting a TFuture consumes it, and resumes the coroutine once it has completed on the same thread that would be used by TFuture::Then or Next.
 The coroutine will continue synchronously on its current thread if the future